2013 Mitsubishi Outlander Sport Performance

 The 2013 Mitsubishi Outlander Sport is powered by a 2.0-liter four-cylinder engine that produces 148 horsepower.
 A five-speed manual transmission is standard and a continuously variable transmission (CVT) with paddle shifters is optional.
 Front-wheel drive is standard and all-wheel drive is optional.
 The EPA reports that the Outlander Sport gets up to 24/31 mpg city/highway, which is good for an affordable compact SUV.

 While reviewers note that the Outlander Sport’s fuel economy is impressive, most also say that the engine needs more power.
-They write that regardless of which transmission you choose, the Outlander Sport doesn’t get up to speed quickly enough and that even flooring the gas pedal results in lackluster acceleration.
+They write that regardless of which transmission you choose, the Outlander Sport doesn’t get up to speed quickly enough, even when you floor the gas pedal.

 - "The CVT automatic is a boon to economy, but does no favors for the Sport's already meager engine power, making for lackadaisical acceleration." -- Edmunds

 - "With either transmission, the engine tends to run out of steam at high speeds prompting a deep stab of the accelerator pedal or a downshift to summon the meager passing reserves." -- Consumer Guide (2012)

 - "There have been few vehicles where I could literally put my foot to the floor and not be nervous about the looming blast of power, and this Outlander is one of those few.
 When accelerating in this SUV, not only was I itching for more oomph, my ears were also being irritated with the sounds of engine, wind and road noise." -- AutoWeek (2011)

 - "Floor the throttle and the Outlander Sport displays enough punch to satisfy most drivers." -- Truck Trend (2011)

 Handling and Braking